Provides the necessary information, opportunities, and strategies needed to obtain lifetime wellness.

 The Exercise Science Program offers an academic major with two tracks, each with a challenging curriculum.
-The Health and Wellness Track leads to a Bachelor of Arts degree, while the Health Professions track leads to the Bachelor of Science degree. leading to the degree of Bachelor of Arts.
+Both, the Health and Wellness Track and the Health Professions track lead to a Bachelor of Science degree.
 The Exercise Science Program also coordinates the Activity/Wellness courses that are a part of the general education requirements for all undergraduates.
 The Exercise Science curriculum promotes critical thinking, encourages the development of leadership skills, and prepares students for careers in and continued study of the application of the principles of human movement, exercise, and healthy living.

 The mission of the Exercise Science Program at Lyon College is to discover and promote knowledge of human movement and performance to improve the health and quality of life of individuals at all stages of life and society as a whole.

 The Exercise Science major is open to all qualified Lyon College students following the prescribed admission pathway: